 The Art Access Program, generously supported by the Kendeda Fund and many individual donors, is designed to remove the economic barriers that typically prevent Title I school students from visiting the High Museum of Art.
 Art Access provides Georgia students a high-quality, dynamic learning experience that supports state standards.

 - Free admission for all students and required chaperones

 - Transportation reimbursement when received within 90 days after the field trip, if applicable

 - Online teacher resources for classroom learning before and after a visit to the Museum

 - “Welcome Back” cards for all participating students, allowing each child to return to the Museum with his or her family one time free of charge

-Art Access offers students at qualifying metropolitan Atlanta schools a high-quality, dynamic learning experience through the visual arts and is generously supported by The Kendeda Fund; the many individuals, foundations, and corporations who contributed to the Kendeda Art Access endowment challenge; Zeist Foundation, Regal Entertainment Group, the Ed and Claude Fortston Charitable Trust, Veritiv, and the Georgia-Pacific Foundation.
-Additional support for the Art Access I See Literacy and I See History tours is provided by the Vera A. Milner Memorial Endowment for Children’s Education.
+Art Access offers students at qualifying metropolitan Atlanta schools a high-quality, dynamic learning experience through the visual arts and is generously supported by The Kendeda Fund; the many individuals, foundations, and corporations who contributed to the Kendeda Art Access endowment challenge and the Zeist Foundation.
+Additional support for the Art Access includes The Rockdale Foundation, the Mary Brown Fund of Atlanta, and the George M. Brown Trust of Atlanta, I See Literacy and I See History tours is provided by the Vera A. Milner Memorial Endowment for Children’s Education.